MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-110-General-Requirements/section-110.2.md

 *Empty weight* means the weight of the airframe, engines, propellers, rotors, and fixed equipment.
 Empty weight excludes the weight of the crew and payload, but includes the weight of all fixed ballast, unusable fuel supply, undrainable oil, total quantity of engine coolant, and total quantity of hydraulic fluid.

-*Flag operation* means any scheduled operation conducted by any person operating any airplane described in paragraph (1) of this definition at the locations described in paragraph (2) of this definition:
+*Flag operation* means any scheduled operation conducted by any person operating any aircraft described in paragraph (1) of this definition at locations described in paragraph (2) of this definition:

-(1) Airplanes:
+(1) Airplanes or powered-lift that:

-(i) Turbojet-powered airplanes;
+(i) Are turbojet-powered;

-(ii) Airplanes having a passenger-seat configuration of more than 9 passenger seats, excluding each crewmember seat; or
+(ii) Have a passenger-seat configuration of more than 9 passenger seats, excluding each crewmember seat; or

-(iii) Airplanes having a payload capacity of more than 7,500 pounds.
+(iii) Have a payload capacity of more than 7,500 pounds.

 (2) Locations:

 (i) Between any point within the State of Alaska or the State of Hawaii or any territory or possession of the United States and any point outside the State of Alaska or the State of Hawaii or any territory or possession of the United States, respectively; or

-(ii) Between any point within the 48 contiguous States of the United States or the District of Columbia and any point outside the 48 contiguous States of the United States and the District of Columbia.
+(ii) Between any point within the 48 contiguous States of the United States or the District of Columbia and any point outside the 48 contiguous States of the United States and the District of Columbia; or

 (iii) Between any point outside the U.S. and another point outside the U.S.